 But the problem was still much too hard, and his younger brother Hennes, six years old, wanted to participate.
 So I started from scratch (and this section is meant as a tutorial for working with young children):

-With 1, 3, and 5 pound weights you can weigh seven pounds by weighing 5+3 against 1.
-Eight and nine are trivial, and with that we had reached the maximum — which is always the sum of all the weights you have.
+With 1, 3, and 5 pound weights you can of course weigh seven pounds by weighing 5+3 against 1.
+With nine pounds we have reached the maximum — which is always the sum of all the weights you have.
 But what if we borrow different weights?
 We discovered, by trial and error, that 1,3,6 allows you to weigh one to ten pounds.
 We tried 1,4,7, but could not weigh out nine or ten pounds.
 Then we had a nice idea: 2,3,7.
 That works for one to ten and twelve — but eleven is impossible.
 And then we tried 1,3,7.
 We had to make sure we could weigh everything from one to eleven with them, and struggled for a while on five and nine pounds, which seemed impossible — until we thought of 7+1–3 and 7+3–1.
 We had worked out all combinations.

 It was a great evening, with lots of discussion and sharp thinking.
 Do try it with your kids, it is lots of fun and very bonding.
 And if one of them has a natural aptitude for mathematics, you may be laying the foundation for a great career.
 If you yourself are mathematically inclined, or have masochistic tendencies, try and figure out which weights you need to weigh out anything from one to 121.